 - 10.2.1 Analytical test instruments and their associated software are uniquely identified.
 This identification is used on all documents to reference that particular instrument. - 10.2.2 Instrument identification documents are maintained to record the following information: - a) the identity of the item of equipment and its software; - b) the manufacturer's name, type of equipment, and serial an/or model number; - c) date received and date placed in service (if available); - d) equipment location; and - e) if available, condition when received (e.g., new, used, reconditioned).

 10.3 MAJOR EQUIPMENT

-Alpha Analytical is equipped with modern instrumentation to provide the quality of data required by the regulatory agencies and to provide redundancy for all major systems.
+Alpha Analytical is equipped with modern instrumentation required for the correct performance of the environmental testing specified by the regulatory agencies and to provide redundancy for all major systems.